 You will receive the visa as a blank form, and you will need to fill in the details yourself before arriving at your Cuban destination airport.

-If you need to stay longer, please read “other visas for Cuba” below to see what options are available for you.
+If you need to stay longer or for a specific purpose, please read “other visas for Cuba” below to see what options are available for you.

 Cuban Tourist Card For US Citizens